lainets/gitmanager/doc/configuration_protocol.md

     the `configure` and `config` fields.
     * `config`: the parsed contents of the exercise's config file (specified in index.json/yaml) as a dictionary
-    * `files`: paths of the files corresponding to this exercise in the ZIP file explained below.
-Note that multiple exercises CAN share a file in the ZIP. and a single ZIP file containing all the files.
+    * `files`: paths of the files corresponding to this exercise in the TAR file explained below.
+Note that multiple exercises CAN share a file in the TAR. and a single TAR file containing all the files.

-The ZIP file contains the files specified in the `configure` fields of the index.json/yaml file.
+The TAR file contains the files specified in the `configure` fields of the index.json/yaml file.
 The path of each file is the key in `configure` and the file is the file found from the value (a path) of said key.